RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Related work

 \subsection{Riemannian geometry for latent space models}

 Latent space models based on neural networks are used for, among others, dimensionality reduction, clustering, and data augmentation.
 Most of these models have the drawback that distances between latent codes do not always correspond to a 'semantic' distance between the objects they represent.
 One mathematical tool to solve this issue is Riemannian geometry.
-Arvanitidis et al. \cite{arvanitidis2017latent} design a Riemannian distance between latent codes by defining the corresponding Riemannian metric.
-This metric is defined as the standard Euclidean metric pulled back under the action of the decoder.
-The shortest paths under this Riemannian metric are found by solving the geodesic equation via a numerical solver.
-However, one can also find the shortest path by solving the geodesic equation via Gaussian processes and fixed point iterations \cite{arvanitidis2019fast}.
-Another approach is to solve the geodesic minimization problem \cite{chen2018metrics, chadebec2020geometry}.
-In Arvanitidis et al. \cite{arvanitidis2021prior} a surrogate Riemannian metric is proposed that approximates the Euclidean pullback metric and yields more robust calculations of shortest paths.
-In Chadebec et al. \cite{chadebec2020geometry}, the Riemannian metric is incorporated into a Hamiltonian Markov Chain to sample from the posterior distribution of a VAE.
-Geng et al. \cite{geng2020uniform} enforce a Riemannian distance structure by encouraging Euclidean distances in latent space to equal the Riemannian distance in the original space.
-Consequently, linear interpolations correspond to points on the learned manifold.
+Arvanitidis et al.\ \cite{arvanitidis2017latent, arvanitidis2021prior} design a Riemannian distance between latent codes by defining a Riemannian metric.
+This metric is the standard Euclidean metric pulled back under the action of the decoder or a surrogate metric approximating the pullback.
+Shortest paths under these Riemannian metrics are found by solving the geodesic equation \cite{arvanitidis2017latent, arvanitidis2019fast} or the geodesic minimization problem \cite{chen2018metrics, chadebec2020geometry}.
+The resulting paths yield good distances and create good interpolations.
+Furthermore, the Riemannian metric can be used for improved clustering \cite{yang2018geodesic, chadebec2020geometry} and for improved generative modeling.
+In particular, Chadebec et al.\ \cite{chadebec2020geometry} incorporate the Riemannian metric into a Hamiltonian Markov Chain that samples from a variational autoencoder's posterior distribution.

-Besides using the Riemannian metrics and the shortest paths for defining good distances, creating good interpolations, and defining probability distributions on the latent space, they are also used for improved shape generation \cite{chadebec2020geometry}, for improved clustering \cite{yang2018geodesic, chadebec2020geometry}, and for data augmentation \cite{chadebec2021data}.

 Our novel latent model that uses implicit neural representations (INRs) is related to the Riemannian geometry for latent space models literature.
-The reason is that we embed a Riemannian distance between a learned template and the other reconstructed data points by using LDDMM as the Riemannian distance.
-The most relevant work that also attempts to incorporate shape Riemannian geometry into an INR latent space model is Atzmon et al. \cite{atzmon2021augmenting}.
+Although the Euclidean distances in our latent space do not necessarily approximate LDDMM distances, we do embed a Riemannian distance between a learned template and the other reconstructed data points by using LDDMM as the Riemannian distance.
+The most relevant work that also attempts to incorporate shape Riemannian geometry into an INR latent space model is Atzmon et al.\ \cite{atzmon2021augmenting}.
 However, their model can not perform shape encoding and shape registration jointly.
 Moreover, it does not enforce a diffeomorphic structure.